Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 (Built: 1990 - K.J.Bridge: 1990-1994)

 In 1990 K.J.Bridge replaced Duke of Edinburgh with the new Devon Belle II (1).
-In 1994 she went to G.H.Riddall on the Dart as Dartmouth Princess in exchange for the Queen of Helford.
+In 1994 she went to G.H.Ridalls on the Dart as Dartmouth Princess in exchange for the Queen of Helford.
 She passed to Dart Pleasure Craft in 2000, retaining her name Dartmouth Princess.

-Dartmouth Princess in Riddall's Boats colours.
+Dartmouth Princess in Ridalls Boats colours.

 Photo: © Ian Boyle, 1997.